alihusnainarshad/fusio-docs/docs/frontend/index.md

 ## Frameworks

-It is possible to use Fusio with almost any frontend Framework like Angular, React or Vue since you only interact with the REST API.

-Fusio has special support for Angular since the type-safety of Fusio and Angular is a great match.
+It is possible to use Fusio with almost any frontend Framework like Angular, React or Vue since you only interact with Fusio through the REST API.
+But Fusio has special support for Angular since the type-safety of Fusio and Angular is a great match, which is also used at the backend and developer app.
 Take a look at the [Angular integration](./angular_integration) page for more details.